Back to Ideas

 “The key is, is there a safety concern that means the child cannot be in the home?
 If there isn’t, they should be there.
 If there’s a way to protect around that safety and keep them in the home, they need to be there.
 We’ve seen in the data across the entire country in most states it’s not unique to have those short stays, those kids that are there [foster care] for 30 days or less.”

-Stacey Obrecht, Public Knowledge® President
+Stacey Moss, Public Knowledge® President

 As an attorney, it’s up to you to fight for your client: advocate for reunification as soon as possible.